bofh69/nfc2klipper/README.md

 id can be used to lookup the spool in Spoolman.

 The first method allows the system to work even if spoolman isn't working for the moment.
-The built in web server can also be used to write the data to new tags.

 The second method allows nfc2klipper to be used with [FilaMan](https://github.com/ManuelW77/Filaman) and with manufacturers' tags with different format.
-There is not yet a function to update Spoolman's spool with the tag's id.

 ### Using tag's id

 Add an extra field in Spoolman for the spools called `nfc_id`.

-If not done by FilaMan, add the tags' identifier to the spools' `nfc_id` field with Spoolman's web pages.
+If not already done by FilaMan, the latest read tags' identifier can be set in Spoolman via the web server's page, click on the "Set in Spoolman" button.
-The id can be read in nfc2klipper's logs.
-It writes it there after reading the tag.

 ### SPOOL & FILAMENT in tags